Helios: Heterogeneity-Aware Federated Learning with Dynamically Balanced Collaboration: Experiment

-\-\ We evaluate the general performance of \textit{ELFISH} in terms of the training accuracy and converge speed with the other federated learning schemes in this part.
-As shown in Table.~\ref{tab:exp}, there are two experimental settings involved: (1) Four devices join in the FL with two capable devices and two stragglers as Strag 1 and Strag 2.
-(2) Six devices join in the FL with three capable devices and three stragglers as Strag 1, Strag 2 and Strag 3 in Table.~\ref{tab:exp}.
-These two settings are all conducted on the \textit{MNIST} and \textit{CIFAR-10} datasets.
+We evaluate \textit{Helios} in terms of the converge accuracy and speed by comparing the above baselines in this part.
+As shown in Table.~\ref{tab:exp}, there are two straggler settings involved: (1) Four devices join in the FL with two capable devices and two straggled devices as Strag.
+1 and Strag.
+2. (2) Six devices join in the FL with three capable devices and three straggled devices as Strag.
+1, Strag.
+2 and Strag.
+3.

-\textbf{\textit{Accuracy Evaluation.}} According to Fig.~\ref{scalability}, \textit{Asyn.~FL} always achieves the lowest accuracy, because the staleness parameters updated by straggled devices will bring more errors to the global model in the server.
-On the contrary, \textit{Syn.~FL} updates comprehensive model parameters and achieves better accuracy.
-However, due to straggler issues, much fewer training cycles are accomplished, resulting in slower converge speed.
-The accuracy of \textit{ELFISH} is better than all other three schemes as there are no stragglers and no staleness parameters updated.
-And with the improved parameter aggregation scheme, it achieves better accuracy than \textit{S.T.
-Only}.

-\textbf{\textit{Convergence speed Evaluation.}} It is clearly that our \textit{ELFISH} has the fastest converge speed.
-While, \textit{Asyn.~FL} is hard to converge, as the additional errors caused by stragglers will be repetitively brought back to the collaboration with asynchornization.
-Therefore, we can see lots of accuracy fluctuations with it.
-For \textit{S.T.
-Only}, without applying the improved parameter aggregation scheme, the soft-trained models also introduce a certain amount of imbalanced synchronization, causing slower converge speed than \textit{ELFISH}.